-Change proposals for S-100 are coordinated by TSMAD and shall be made available via the IHO web site.
-Organizations that wish to make changes to S-100 must address their change proposals to the International Hydrographic Bureau.
+Changes to Change proposals for S-100 are coordinated by the "Transfer Standard Maintenance and Application Development Working Group" (TSMAD) of the IHOTSMAD and shall be made available via the IHO web site.
+Organizations that wish to make changes to S-100, must address their comments change proposals to the International Hydrographic Bureau.

-Changes to S-100 are classified at one of three different levels: new edition, revision, or clarification.
+There are three change proposal types to S-100: clarification, correction and extension.
+Any change proposal must be one of these typesChanges to S-100 are classified at one of three different levels: new edition, revision, or clarification.
 In each case, the development, consultation and approval process will be slightly different, ranging from a very comprehensive regime for new editions, to approval at the level of a subordinate body for clarifications.
 New editions and revisions are considered to be "significant changes" for the purposes of review, consultation and approval.

 All proposed changes shall be technically and commercially assessed before approval.
-All proposals shall be submitted to the secretary TSMAD using the S-100 Maintenance - Change Proposal Form in Appendix 12-A (normative).
+All proposals shall be submitted to the secretary TSMAD using the S-100 maintenance Maintenance - Change proposal Form-Form in Annex Appendix 12-A (normative).

-Changes to IHO technical standard S-100 shall be subject to the terms of Resolution 2/2007.
+Maintenance of S-100 and the release of new versions is governed by the rules laid out in IHO Technical Resolution A1.21Changes to IHO technical standard S-100 shall be subject to the terms of Resolution 2/2007.